brokensandals/blunt-instrument/packages/blunt-instrument-trace-utils/README.md

 import types from '@babel/types';
 fancyTC.filter((trev) => !types.isLiteral(trev.denormalized.node));

-// Get three Maps: one mapping Nodes to the number of trevs in the collection
-// for that Node; one mapping node types to the number of trevs in the collection
-// for that node type; and one mapping trev types to the number of trevs in the
-// collection for that type.
-const { nodes, nodeTypes, types } = tc.getFacets();
+// Get the number of trevs by node, node type, and type. const { nodes, nodeTypes, types } = tc.getFacets();
 ```

+See the docs in [TrevCollection.js](src/TrevCollection.js) for more info.

 [ast-utils]: ../blunt-instrument-ast-utils/README.md
 [eval]: ../blunt-instrument-eval/README.md